- Alumni & Donors

 Keep in contact with Sciences Po

-- When you arrive and all through the year, keep in touch with Sciences Po, including on Facebook.
+- When you arrive and all throughout your time abroad, keep in touch with Sciences Po, including on Facebook.

-- Inform the Sciences Po International Affairs Division that you have arrived and enter your foreign contact address and phone number on your Sciences Po online account.
+- Inform the Sciences Po International Affairs Division that you have arrived and register your foreign contact address and phone number through your Sciences Po online account.

-- Check your @sciencespo.fr emails regularly, as a lot of information is sent to that address (administrative and academic obligations, Master’s registration, miscellaneous information).
+- Check your @sciencespo.fr emails regularly, as a lot of information is sent to that address (guidance and assistance, administrative and academic obligations, Master’s registration, miscellaneous information).

 - Register with the consulate of your country of origin and/or the French consulate in your host country.

 You must comply with certain academic rules to have your stay validated).